pepyakin/exonum-mini/README.md

 If everything goes right, you will able to find WebAssembly binaries at `target/wasm32-unknown-emscripten/debug/deps/`.

+Ah, by the way, there is [prebuilt binaries](https://github.com/pepyakin/exonum-mini/tree/master/prebuilt) if you like.

 ## Running

 To run it you need to use Node 8 or later.